cuthbertLab/music21/buildDoc/rst/installMac.rst

     http://code.google.com/p/music21/downloads/list

-Linux / Mac OS X users should download the .tar.gz file.
+Mac OS X users should download the .tar.gz file.

-Install Music21
+The Installation Destination
 ----------------------------------------------

 After downloading the music21 toolkit, the package is installed like any other Python extension library.
 Python stores extension libraries in a directory called 'site-packages'.
 The site-packages directory is located in different places depending on your platform.
 To find where your site-packages directory is located, you can enter the following command in the Python interpreter: